AirPlay Not Working on Samsung TV? Here is How to Fix it

 5. Update the OS of the Host Device to the Latest Build

-1. Launch the System Preferences of the Mac and open Software Update.
+1. Launch System Preferences on the Mac and open Software Update.

-2. If an update is available, click on Update Now (or Upgrade Now).
+2. If an update is available, click Update Now (or Upgrade Now).

-3. Once the macOS update is applied, check if AirPlay is working fine.
+3. Once the macOS update is applied, check if AirPlay is working properly.

 6. Disable the 5GHz Band and Enable 2.4 GHz Band of Your Router

-1. Navigate to your router’s web portal by using a web browser and log in using the credentials.
+1. Navigate to your router’s web portal using a web browser and log in with your credentials.

-3. Then uncheck the option of 5GHz and, if required, make sure to check the option of 2.4GHz.
+3. Uncheck the option for 5GHz and, if required, make sure to check the option for 2.4GHz.

-4. Now apply your changes and connect your devices (i.e., the Samsung TV and the host device) to the 2.4GHz band.
+4. Apply your changes and connect your devices (i.e., the Samsung TV and the host device) to the 2.4GHz band.
 If the TV or the host device asks to connect to the 5GHz band, click Cancel.

-5. Then check if the Samsung TV is working fine with AirPlay.
+5. Check if the Samsung TV is working fine with AirPlay.

-6. If not, check if reverting the Wi-Fi password to the default sorts out the AirPlay issue.
+6. If not, check if reverting the Wi-Fi password to the default resolves the AirPlay issue.

 If the issue persists, check if switching between the wired and wireless networks solves the AirPlay issue.